 Yes, scratching the cue ball is considered a foul in pool.

-In pool, scratching occurs when the cue ball is pocketed after hitting the object ball.
-The penalty for scratching is that the opponent gets ball in hand, meaning they can place the cue ball anywhere on the table for their next shot.
+In pool, scratching occurs when the cue ball is pocketed or fails to hit any other ball on the table.
+When a player scratches, their opponent gets ball in hand, meaning they can place the cue ball anywhere on the table for their next shot.